sinacodes95/groupAnagrams/README.md

 6. Then iterate through map and print its values.

   #### Time Complexity
   - Streaming uses iteration which will be `O(n)`
   - Each word will be sorted, JavaScript internally uses a merge sort solution which has a time complexity of `O(m * logm)`
   - Over all: `O(n * m * logm)`

   #### Space Complexity
-    - Each word will be stored in the map with their group resulting in O(n * m) -> definite bottle neck maybe an external cache such as redis can be used?
+  - Each word will be stored in the map with their group resulting in `O(n * m)` -> definite bottle neck, words of the same size will need to be deleted from store before moving on to word of the next size.

 ## Idea 2 (Remove sorting bottle neck)
 1. This idea will be similar to the first idea except step 3 where the need for sorting each word will be removed.